cuicheng11165/CEH/tools.md

 25. SuperScan
 26. Dark horse , trojan maker
 27. exploit kits,crimeware kits   platforms from which you can deliver exploits and payloads
+28. Sheepdip computers are usually configured with a couple of different AV programs, port monitors, registry monitors, and file integrity verifiers
+29. Tripwire integrity check

 ## People Search Tools ##